Robbbo-T/Ampel360XWLRGA/CPT_0000-ATA_00-GENERAL.md

     - **Smart Contracts:** Automates maintenance workflows and approvals based on predefined conditions and triggers, streamlining maintenance operations.

 - **High-Performance Computing (HPC):**
-    - **Data Processing:** Handles large volumes of data from IoT sensors and ML algorithms in real-time.
+    - **Data Processing:** Handles large volumes of weight and balance data from IoT sensors and ML algorithms in real-time.
 (See [Section 7.4 High-Performance Computing (HPC) for Advanced Analysis](#74-high-performance-computing-hpc-for-advanced-analysis))
     - **Simulation and Modeling:** Conducts advanced simulations for predictive maintenance scenarios and equipment performance forecasting.
     - **Scalability:** Provides the computational power necessary to scale maintenance management systems as data volumes increase.